 So, if your clay begins to crack, these are some ways to salvage it when noticed immediately.

-Small Cracks: If you notice small cracks appearing, it is the best time to repair the piece without letting it show.
+- Small Cracks: If you notice small cracks appearing, it is the best time to repair the piece without letting it show.
 Use a slip, which is a simple mixture of water, glue, and clay, to fill the cracks.
 Ensure that it is applied precisely only into the cracks and not on a flat surface that is crack-free, as it will be noticeable and affect the overall look of your sculpture.

-Factors To Remember To Avoid Air-Dry Clay Cracking During The Sculpting Process
+Factors to Remember to Avoid Air-Dry Clay Cracking During the Sculpting Process

 Instead of dealing with the symptoms of the problem, it is best to deal with the cause and make effective changes that can eliminate the root cause.

-1-Dealing With Air-Dry Clay Pre And Post-Molding:
+1. Dealing with Air-Dry Clay Pre and Post-Molding:

 Ensuring proper maintenance by maintaining the clay in its original condition as packaged by the manufacturer is the first step to minimizing cracks in clay.

-2-Considering Proper Storage:
+2. Considering Proper Storage:

-If you can optimize the sculpting process by using the tips stated below, you can considerably reduce the chances of cracking.
+If you optimize the sculpting process by using the tips stated below, you can considerably reduce the chances of cracking.

-1-Keep Your Surfaces Clean And Dry:
+1. Keep Your Surfaces Clean and Dry:

-2-Keep A Spray Bottle Handy:
+2. Keep a Spray Bottle Handy:

 It is an underrated tip that is often undermined.
 When possible, use one chunk of clay to make the entire piece.

-While you are free to determine the thickness as per your craft idea, keeping it around 1/4 of an inch is ideal.
+While you can determine the thickness as per your craft idea, keeping it around 1/4 of an inch is ideal.
 It is an excellent benchmark for beginners, allowing their sculptures to be stable throughout.
 As you progress and gain experience, you can reduce this thickness by up to 1/8 of an inch.
 The lower you go, the reduced the strength of your clay will be.
 Any lower than 1/8 of an inch will result in cracks and shattering.

-5-Use The Right Amount Of Water During Molding:
+5. Use the Right Amount of Water During Molding:

 If you feel the clay has a lot of water, let it dry out for a few hours before molding begins.

-6-Improper Joining Of Clay Pieces:
+6. Improper Joining of Clay Pieces:

-7-Use The Same Clay Slip To Join Two Pieces Together:
+7. Use The Same Clay Slip to Join Two Pieces Together:

 Slip is created by watering down the clay and then mixed with glue.
 If you fail to use the same clay as the base sculpture for preparing the slip, it could dry out faster or later and hence induce cracking issues.
 So, always use the same clay type to prepare a slip as your sculpture.

-Slurry |
+Parameters | Slurry | Slip |

-Slip is generally a thinner liquid that is created from water and clay and might require the use of adhesives if needed. |
+Features | The slurry is a thick liquid made from water, clay, and adhesive such as glue (optional) | Slip is generally a thinner liquid that is created from water and clay and might require the use of adhesives if needed. |

-Slip is used in the beginning stages of the clay drying process to join two pieces together as it has a higher amount of water than the sculpture you just created |
+Usage | The slurry is generally used later in the drying process as it has low moisture content and keeps up with the sculpture’s drying speed to avoid cracking. | Slip is used in the beginning stages of the clay drying process to join two pieces together as it has a higher amount of water than the sculpture you just created |

-Slip has a higher amount of water that can cause higher shrinkage
+Shrinkage | Slurry has low water content, which causes minimal shrinkage | Slip has a higher amount of water that can cause higher shrinkage |

-8-Knead Your Clay Properly:
+8. Knead Your Clay Properly:

-9-Fix Tiny Cracks Immediately When Noticed:
+9. Fix Tiny Cracks Immediately When Noticed:

 If your craft idea requires working in smaller sections and cannot be altered for structural strength, you may work on different pieces at different times.
 After finishing working on a pottery piece that needs to be stored but not dried immediately, it is essential to check the conditions.